Roadmap 2026

 Phew – if it isn't obvious, I care about this a lot.
 If you do too, I'd really appreciate your support: code contributions, one-off or recurring donations, or even a quick word of encouragement to @fluxer.app on Bluesky.
 With your help, Fluxer can grow into a chat platform that puts your interests first.

 I want Fluxer to stay fully independent and bootstrapped.
 That means relying heavily on donations, whether one-off or recurring.
-It also means leaning on revenue from early supporters who pick up the Visionary or Operator Pass, as well as any revenue Plutonium generates on the hosted instance.
+It also means leaning on revenue from early supporters (Visionary helped immensely!), as well as any revenue Plutonium generates on the hosted instance.

 Got questions or concerns, or interested in partnering with Fluxer?
 Whether you're a content creator, run an open source project, manage a community of any size, or work at a CDN or trust and safety vendor, you can reach me directly at hampus@fluxer.app.
 If you're a fellow independent, bootstrapped, privacy-first alternative to the mainstream, or you're in the press, I'd love to talk too.